Alitechnogenz/project-1-razorpay-/README.md

 A clone of razorpay made with HTML, CSS and Bootstrap.
 The project is not responsive
-But lot of CSS effects as same as original website.
+But consist lot of CSS effects as same as original website.